-In preparing capital budget requests, agencies should be concerned not only with new capital leases they propose to enter into or current ones that need renewal, but also should review any current operating or capital leases that will be subject to renewal within the next five years.
-Sometimes it may be more cost beneficial to build a new facility or buy an existing one than to enter into a lease.
+In considering capital budget requests, agencies should also review any current short-term or long-term leases that will be subject to renewal within the next five years, as sometimes it may be more cost beneficial to build a new facility or buy an existing one than to enter into a lease.
 Because the process for receiving approval and then purchasing or building a new facility takes several years, the lease vs. own analysis should be done well in advance of the renewal date of the existing lease.